jgscott/SDS323/slides/05_linear_models/05_linear_models.md

 =====

 - A key question: what changes when we feature a brand?
 Here, this means in-store display promo or flier ad  (`feat` in `oj.csv`):
-    1. You could model the additive effect of `feat` on log sales volume...
-    2. Or (1) _and_ an overall effect of `feat` on price elasticity...
-    3. Or you could model a _brand-specific_ effect of `feat` on elasticity.
+    1. Maybe `feat` changes sales, but doesn't affect price sensitivity (no interaction)...
+    2. Or maybe `feat` changes sales and also affects price sensitivity, but in the same way for all brands (two-way interaction)...
+    3. Or maybe `feat` changes sales and affects price sensitivity in _different ways for different brands_ (three-way interaction!)

-- Let's see the R code in `oj.R` for runs of all three models.

-- Goal: connect the regression formula and output to a specific equation, i.e. $f(x) = E(y \mid x)$ for each brand individually.
+- Let's see the R code in `oj.R` for all three models.
+Goal: connect the regression formula to a specific assumption about the underlying system.

 Brand-specific elasticities
 =====